ccampbell/rainbow/README.md

 - Shell
 - Smalltalk

+## Building

+Rainbow gets minified with the closure compiler.
+You can install it on OS X via Homebrew:

+    brew install closure-compiler

+To build a minified version of your changes, you can run the compile script:

+    ./util/compile.py --core

+In case the compiler cannot be found (which is the case if you installed via Homebrew), you will have to specify the path to the compiler.jar (see `brew info closure-compiler`) - here's an example:

+    CLOSURE_COMPILER=/usr/local/Cellar/closure-compiler/20120710/libexec/build/compiler.jar util/compile.py --core

+If you want to build a custom version, list the languages you would like to include as command line arguments:

+    util/compile.py ruby javascript

 ## More Info

 If you are looking for line number support you can try one of the following: